North American Journal -

 This first issue included an interview with Wali Ali, poetry, and articles and photos from 13 circles across the region.
 The issue is no longer available.

-(Click on thumbnails above to open larger view)
+(Click on the thumbnails or links above to open .pdf files of archived Journals.)

-Past issues of the Journal (except for the first issue and the current year’s issue, which is available to members only) are available to Dance circles to use as handouts at their gatherings or at other events.
+Past issues of the Journal are available to Dance circles to use as handouts at their gatherings or at other events.
 You may order back-issues by contacting the NA Office.
-Contact the NA Journal Coordinator for more information about the NA Journal.

 North American Journal Audio Clips